andresh100/Decode/README.md

   * Andre Hansen

 ## Demo
-Suppose you have a text file like that has the following sentence:
+Suppose you have a text file that has the following sentence:
 ```
 "Hi there, this is what the decoder with encrypt."
 ```